test-account30/EKF-SLACE/README.md

 # EKF-SLACE
-# SLACE

-SLACE (Simultaneous Localisation And Curve Estimation) is a lightweight EKF-based curve estimation system written in Python.
+SLACE (Simultaneous Localization And Curve Estimation) is a lightweight EKF-based curve estimation and localisation system written in Python.

-The system jointly estimates robot pose and a sparse centreline representation of the environment using local observations of a track boundary or line structure.
-Instead of discrete landmark points, the map is represented as a deformable polyline that evolves online as new measurements are incorporated.
+The system jointly estimates robot pose, body-frame velocities and a sparse centreline representation of the environment using a single shared EKF state vector.
+Rather than representing the environment as discrete landmarks or occupancy grids, the map is modelled as a deformable polyline that evolves online as new observations are incorporated.

-A sliding-window update scheme is used so that each measurement only affects a local subset of nearby map nodes.
-This keeps computation bounded with respect to map length, enabling near constant-time updates in practice for long trajectories.
+The estimator uses a multirate EKF structure to fuse asynchronous IMU, wheel odometry and map-based observations.
+High-rate IMU propagation is used for continuous motion prediction, wheel odometry updates constrain body-frame velocity estimates and lower-rate SLACE updates align local observations against the estimated map geometry.

-Rather than aiming for globally consistent Cartesian reconstruction of the environment, SLACE is designed to maintain a locally smooth and stable Frenet-frame representation of the observed path.
-This makes it well-suited for finite-horizon control applications such as MPC, where local curvature and tangent consistency are more important than global map accuracy.
+The system is designed around maintaining a locally smooth and dynamically consistent Frenet-frame representation of the observed path rather than producing globally optimal Cartesian reconstruction.
+This makes it well suited for local planning and finite-horizon control applications such as MPC, where local curvature consistency and stable relative geometry are more important than globally drift-free mapping.

 https://github.com/user-attachments/assets/1e2415ac-27cc-40ef-8574-8ac989a0f37c

-Implementation makes use of a sliding window iteration structure to only operate on nearby points correlated to current measurements, acheiving O(1) execution time irrespective of current map size.

-The current setup uses a simulated camera pipeline which:
+The current simulated perception pipeline:

 * samples points from a ground truth track
-* converts them into local camera observations
+* converts them into local camera-frame observations
-* fits a local line/curve estimate
+* extracts local line geometry using SVD
-* feeds the observations into the EKF
+* feeds Frenet-frame observations into the EKF

 The EKF then:

+* propagates pose using IMU acceleration and angular velocity
+* estimates body-frame velocities
-* predicts robot motion from odometry
+* fuses wheel odometry measurements
-* projects observations onto the estimated curve
+* projects observations onto the estimated polyline map
-* updates robot pose
-* updates nearby map nodes
+* jointly updates robot and map states
-* incrementally augments the map
+* incrementally augments the map online
-* performs a simple loop closure correction once the lap closes
+* performs loop closure alignment once the lap closes

-The estimator core is seperated from the simulation and visualisation layers so the simulated observation provider can later be replaced with real hardware or a CV pipeline.
+The estimator core is separated from the simulation and visualisation layers so the simulated observation provider can later be replaced with real hardware or a CV pipeline.

 ## Running